GoogleCloudPlatform/terraform-google-secured-data-warehouse/examples/standalone-with-org-policies/README.md

-# Extra Security Control Example
+# Standalone With Org Policies Example

 This examples deploys the *Secured Data Warehouse* blueprint [module](../../README.md).
 Using this example you can choose between using existing projects or